jsaintrocc/myblvmgncube/manual/guide/23-setup-rPi-skr-board.md

 8. Build the firmware for the SKR 1.4 Turbo using [this guide](https://docs.vorondesign.com/build/software/skr13_klipper.html)
 9. Copy the binary file in `~/klipper/out/klipper.bin` to the klipper microSD card and rename to `firmware.bin`.
-   Easiest way to do this is to use `scp` to copy the bin to your machine and then on to the microSD card.
+   Easiest way to do this is to use `scp` to copy the bin to your machine and from there copy it on to the microSD card.
 10. Install the klipper firmware on the SKR 1.4 Turbo controller board.
     1. Insert the klipper microSD card into the controller board and power on.
     2. The controller board will automatically flash the onboard memory using the firmware.bin on the SD card.
     3. If you remove the microSD card and see a file named "FIRMWARE.CUR" the flashing was successful.

 11. Install the klipper config
-    1. scp the config to the rPI (the tgz is in the configs directory)
+    1. scp the config to the rPI (the tgz is in the configs directory).
         ```shell
-        scp configs/klipper-cfg.tgz pi@blvcube:
+        scp configs/klipper-cfg-basic.tgz pi@blvcube:
         ```
-    2. Login to the rPi and extract the tarball
+    2. Login to the rPi and extract the tarball.
        ```shell
-       tar xzvf klipper-cfg.tgz
+       tar xzvf klipper-cfg-basic.tgz
        ```
-    3. Configure the rPi klipper service to talk to your controller via the serial port
+    3. Configure the rPi klipper service to talk to your controller via the serial port.

-       1. Power on the controller board
+       1. Power on the controller board.
           ```shell
           ls /dev/serial/by-id/* | grep -i klipper
           ```
-          You should see something like this
+          You should see something like this:
           ```shell
           /dev/serial/by-id/usb-Klipper_lpc1769_02D0000EC09869AFADCA405EC02000F5-if00
           ```